ruuda/rcl/README.md

  * Enabling large repositories to split configuration into small reusable pieces that can be referenced from a single consistent entry point, in the same way that Nix enables this for [Nixpkgs][nixpkgs].
+ * Sharing configuration between tools that do not natively share data.
+For example, import the same user account definitions into Terraform, Tailscale, Kubernetes, and Ansible.

 RCL can be used through the `rcl` command-line tool that can export documents to json and [other formats][output].
 It can also be used through a native Python